Septimius Severus: Britain

 Cassius Dio's account of the invasion reads:

 By 210 Severus' campaigning had made significant gains, despite Caledonian guerrilla tactics and purportedly heavy Roman casualties.
-The Caledonians sued for peace, which Severus granted on condition they relinquish control of the Central Lowlands.
-This is evidenced by extensive Severan-era fortifications in the Central Lowlands.
+The Caledonians sued for peace, which Severus granted on condition they relinquish control of the Central Lowlands (of what is now Scotland) as evidenced by the extensive Severan-era fortifications there.
 The Caledonians, short on supplies and feeling that their position was desperate, revolted later that year with the Maeatae.
 Severus prepared for another protracted campaign within Caledonia.
 He was now intent on exterminating the Caledonians, telling his soldiers: "Let no-one escape sheer destruction, no-one our hands, not even the babe in the womb of the mother, if it be male; let it nevertheless not escape sheer destruction."

-Death (211)
+Death

-Severus' campaign was cut short when he fell ill.
-He withdrew to Eboracum (York) and died there in 211.
+Severus's campaign was cut short when he fell ill.
+He withdrew to Eboracum (modern York, England) and died there in 211.
 Although his son Caracalla continued campaigning the following year, he soon settled for peace.
 The Romans never campaigned deep into Caledonia again.
 Shortly after this, the frontier was permanently withdrawn south to Hadrian's Wall.

 Severus is famously said to have given the advice to his sons: "Be harmonious, enrich the soldiers, scorn all others" before he died on 4 February 211.
 On his death, Severus was deified by the Senate and succeeded by his sons, Caracalla and Geta, who were advised by his wife Julia Domna.
 Severus was buried in the Mausoleum of Hadrian in Rome.